 1.2.2 Connect the chemical suction line to the suction check valve on the pump head.
-The suction check valve has a 1/2" NPT male thread, with an arrow indicating chemical flow direction towards the pump (see illustrations at the end of this Guide).
+The suction check valve has a 1/4" NPT male thread, with an arrow indicating chemical flow direction towards the pump (see illustrations at the end of this Guide).

-NOTE: Always apply TeflonTM tape or other appropriate thread sealant to the e check valve threads prior to attach ment to prevent leakag ge.
+NOTE: Always apply Teflon[TM] tape or other appropriate thread sealant to the check valve threads prior to attachment to prevent leakage.

-CAUTION: Never re-locate the suction or discharge check valves away from the chemical head.
+NOTE: Never re-locate the suction or discharge check valves away from the chemical head.
 To operate properly, check valves must remain directly attached to the chemical head.
 If desired, a secondary discharge check may be placed downstream of the primary discharge check valve.